Section 5 – Employees

 Individuals with a severely limited capacity for employment can benefit from the Adapted Work Premium, which is calculated using more flexible parameters than the Work Premium.
 Moreover, a supplement is added for long-term recipients giving up last-resort financial assistance during labour market integration.
 A full-time student can only benefit from the work premium if he/she is the parent of a child with whom her/she resides.

 Households subject to a decrease of their work premium due to an increase in their income from work can benefit from some tax relief under to the tax shield (see Section II).

-26 The work premium for couple with no children will be progressively increased from 2018 to 2022.
+26 The work premium for couple with no children is progressively increased until 2022.
 The following site provides more information: http://www4.gouv.qc.ca/EN/Portail/Citoyens/Evenements/DevenirParent/Pages/credt_impot_prime_travail.aspx.

 An employee may deduct an amount equal to 6% of his/her work income, including self-employment income, up to a maximum of $1,175.27

 Since 2019, the tax credit for experienced workers is renamed the “tax credit for career extension”.
 In 2019, individuals aged 60 and over28 are eligible for a non-refundable tax credit of 15% of their work income over $5,000.
 The credit is calculated on a maximum work income of $10,000 if the individual is aged 60 to 64 and $11,000 if the individual is aged 65 and over.
 This tax credit can neither be carried over nor transferred to a spouse and is reduced when the work income exceeds $34,610.29

 28 If the worker reaches the eligibility age during the year, only the income earned from that time will be eligible for the tax credit.
 29 Amount indexed annually.
 A transitional rule applies to taxpayers who were already aged 65 and over in 2015.

 Tax credit for low-income individuals and families – Ontario